 [Editorial Note: He’s 100% correct.
 The All-Day Breakfast in a can is a hearty and nutritious meal.]

 Eating it from the can without any custard may not be the most enjoyable thing on the planet… [EN: You won’t find eating it in ANY capacity is going to be enjoyable, sunshine.]…but hey – look on the bright side…it’s microwaveable!
 Just take the sucker out of the can first.

 Table of Contents

-Just What Is Spotted Dick?
+Just…What Is Spotted Dick?

 Today, however, butter or lard is often substituted into the recipe instead.
-Molasses and corn syrup help to create the sticky sweetness of the pudding, while currents or raisins help to create the spots.
-Without the fruit, you’d just be eating a Dick pudding, so any dried fruit – even dates – will help you create the spotted variety.
+Molasses and corn syrup help to create the sticky sweetness of the pudding, while currents or raisins help to create the spots of the Dick.
+Without the fruit, you’d just be eating a Dick pudding, so any dried fruit – even dates – will help you create the spotted variety of Dick.

 If you’ve got a can of Spotted Dick for yourself, you can steam the pudding inside the can if you want.
 Just boil some water, stick the can of pudding in it, and let it boil for about 30 minutes.
 The result?
 A slightly crunchy outside, a warm and gooey inside, and enough calories that you could’ve eaten two hamburgers at McDonald’s and lost weight in comparison.

 Some Brits love it, [EN: Most do not *shudders*] and I have to say that I was pleasantly surprised by how much I didn’t hate it.
 The sweet, sticky mass is better than most fruit cakes I’ve had the misfortune to sample and the currants added a strangely attractive aesthetic to this truly ugly dessert.